-If you love nature and the outdoors, Banff is a must-visit destination in Alberta.
+If you love nature and the outdoors, Banff is a must-visit destination in Alberta, Canada.
 Read on for the best things to do in Banff!

 Located within the spectacularly beautiful Banff National Park in the Canadian Rockies, the town of Banff has a picture-postcard setting and makes a great base from which to explore the region.